vladcomarlau/async-smkex/README.md

 docker rm -f prekey notary
 ```

-## Scope

-This Semester-2 prototype demonstrates the asynchronous, split-trust key agreement
-and the queued first message.
-Live SIP/RTP voice/messaging transport is unchanged
-from upstream SMKEX and is out of scope; the Double Ratchet and post-quantum
-(PQXDH / ML-KEM) work are planned for later semesters.

 ## Credit and license

 This project **builds on the original SMKEX end-to-end encryption project** by